Back to Blog

 Typical day rate: €350–550

 Why it pays well: Nuclear work involves the highest safety standards in any industry.
-Rope access in nuclear environments requires specialist training, security clearance, and meticulous attention to radiation safety protocols.
 Few technicians have the qualifications and clearance, creating a supply-demand premium.

 • IRATA Level 2+